pillarwallet/pillarwallet-nodejs-sdk/README.md

 ```
 ## Response And Error

-For every method presented here, it is possible to get the response and error doing:
+To get the response and error for these methods, use:

  ```typescript
  pillarSdk.wallet.register(